-Throughout our trauma treatment work together, I can also provide you with mindfulness and meditation exercises to help increase awareness and calm your mind, simple yoga poses designed to relax the nervous system, a nutritional assessment and food plan that can help improve mood and mitigate physical symptoms and effective stress management skills tailored specifically for you.
+Throughout our trauma treatment work together, I can also provide you with mindfulness and meditation exercises to help increase awareness and calm your mind, simple yoga poses designed to relax the nervous system, breathing practices that can help improve mood and mitigate physical symptoms and effective stress management skills tailored specifically for you.

 Regardless of how discouraged you feel right now, it is possible to experience relief psychologically, somatically and spiritually and let go of the fears that are weighing you down.
 The end of suffering is real, and you can heal while still acknowledging and honoring what you went through.
 Your experience will remain a part of you, but it doesn’t have to define and control you.
 Through cultivating mindfulness and compassionate, positive self-regard, you can breathe, move and live with more ease.
 It is possible to expand your world and your place in it—trusting others and yourself again—and feel connected, confident and calm as you move forward into the next chapter of your life.

 You still might wonder if working with a holistic trauma therapist is right for you…